Mangrove-Web-Development/devdocs/local-development/local-ssl.md

 **!!!MAC ONLY!!!**
-I have not yet tested this for Windows.
+Contact Jonathan about this for Windows.

 Install [mkcert](https://mkcert.dev/).